-And yet, no online resource exists that actually presents the full history of the County as a whole.
+And yet, as of 2019, no online resource existed that presented the history of the county as a whole.
 Monmouth Timeline is intended to fill this void.

 Monmouth Timeline is an aggregation of major historical events for which an exact date is known.
 These events are organized chronologically and categorically for easy search and access.
 It is intended to be a resource for students and researchers as well as entertainment for aficionados of regional history.

 These events are brought to life through a series of features called “This Day in Monmouth County History,” which we publish on our various social media pages.

 We do not presume to present a complete narrative history of Monmouth County.
 We present the major events that occurred over the centuries, to illustrate the most significant moments in time, and we provide sourcing so those who want to learn more can do so.

 And, Monmouth Timeline is most certainly incomplete, there are scores of major events and important stories still ahead of us, waiting to be researched, sourced and added to the database.
 We will continue to populate our database with more events over time ourselves, but it is our hope that our community of visitors and history buffs will drive a lot of growth in the site, through suggestions and ideas (See the “Get Involved” page for specific ways you can be a part of Monmouth Timeline).